 The saying goes “failure to plan is a plan to fail”, and it’s true, so a bit of organization can go a long way.

-In order to have a relaxing vacation and not feel stressed about work or overwhelmed upon your return, the key is a 5-week plan, broken down as such:
+In order to have a relaxing vacation and not feel stressed about work or overwhelmed upon your return, the key is a 5-Week plan, broken down as such:

-- The 3 weeks leading up to vacation
+- 3 weeks leading up to vacation

 - The week before vacation

-- The 2 days before vacation
+- 2 days before vacation

 - The week of vacation

-- The 2 days upon returning from vacation
+- 2 days upon returning from vacation

 Other articles and blogs often give suggestions for entrepreneurs as to how to go on vacation.
 Many of them suggest going away in the “off” season, answering emails only once a day while away and screening your phone calls while out of the office.
 Personally, I don’t see that as a vacation, it just seems like a limited work week.

 The point here is to set your cutoff dates in such a way that you can get these associated tasks done before you leave.
 The goal is to leave for vacation without any outstanding work to be done.

-The week before you leave for vacation is when you should exclusively focus to getting completely caught up.
+The week before you leave for vacation is when you should exclusively focus on getting completely caught up.
 You want to get all projects, deliverables and tasks off your plate, which means either just getting them done or deferring them.
-Tasks for this week should include:

 - Order all outstanding prints and books.